The Clothesline Method

 3. Emergent Structure

 From this external spread, clarity begins to emerge.
-The line allows for fluid reordering, grouping, and combining.
+The line allows for fluid reordering, grouping, adding, subtracting and combining.
 It’s not about premature structure—it’s about surfacing what’s already there.

 4. AI-Powered Reflection

-Within Mangrove, AI can now assist: summarizing, tagging, or prompting next steps.
-But the system remains human-first—playful, visual, and calming.
+Within Mangrove’s emergent Epoch OS, AI can now assist: summarising, tagging, or prompting next steps.
+But the system remains human-first—playful, visual, and cognitively calming.

 Whether used as a digital framework or a physical kit, the Clothesline Method helps you move from chaos to coherence—one peg at a time.